belovetech/alx-low_level_programming/README.md

-# Low-level programming & Algorithm
+# Low-level programming, Algorithm & Data structures

+**C proramming language**
-This repository contains all alx projects on low level programming language and algorithms.
+This repository contains all alx projects using `C programming language for` `algorithms` and `data structure`

 ## Directories in the repository